andreasabel/inCode/entry/free-alternative-regexp.md

 One major advantage we get from using `Alt` is that `StateT` is...pretty powerful.
 It's actually *stupid* powerful.
 It can represent a lot of things...most troubling, it can represent things that *are not regular expressions*.
-For example, something as simple as `put "hello"` does not correspond to *any* regular expression.
+For example, something as simple as
+`put "hello" :: StateT String Maybe ()` does not correspond to *any* regular expression.

 So, while we can say that `Alt Prim` corresponds to "regular expressions, nothing less and nothing more", we *cannot* say the same about